dyhes/zulip/docs/production/upgrade-or-modify.md

 - We deploy `main` to chat.zulip.org and zulip.com on a regular basis (often daily), so it's very important to the project that it be stable.
-Most regressions will be minor UX issues or be fixed quickly, because we need them to be fixed for Zulip Cloud.
+Most regressions will be minor UX issues or be fixed quickly, because we need them to be fixed for Aloha Cloud.
 - The development community is very interested in helping debug issues that arise when upgrading from the latest release to `main`, since they provide us an opportunity to fix that category of issue before